liferay/liferay-docs/en/discover/deployment/articles-dxp/02-installing-search-engine/02-enterprise-search/01-security/00-security-intro.markdown

         xpack.security.http.ssl.enabled: true

-After X-Pack is installed and TLS is enabled, configure the X-Pack Security adapter in @product@.
+After X-Pack is installed and TLS is enabled, configure the security adapter in @product@.

 ## Install and Configure the Liferay Enterprise Search Security app